 There was apparently a story some years ago, which I heard less than a year ago.
 It reported John [Denver] asked if anyone in his audience was a Jehovah's Witness.
-A few people put up their hands, and John asked
+A few people put up their hands, and John asked them to leave.

 [Collected via e-mail, 2006]

 I heard from a Jewish friend of mine that Phil Collins once asked all Jewish people at one of his concerts to leave before he would play.
 They did get to have their tickets prices refunded.